Will Arnett Says He’s The ‘Absurd Batman’ In ‘The LEGO Batman Movie’

-The LEGO Batman Movie is different from its predecessors because its hero is not only aware of other Batman adaptations, but also makes fun of them and Will Arnett is grateful that they managed to get away with being “a little more preposterous.”
+The LEGO Batman Movie is different from its predecessors because its hero is not only aware of other Batman adaptations, but he also makes fun of them.
+As a result, Will Arnett is grateful that they managed to get away with being “a little more preposterous.”

 In an interview with The Hollywood Reporter, Arnett described his character as the “absurd Batman.”
 Since the film was animated, the team had the opportunity to make it more fun.
-While he did not get the chance to ask tips from the previous Batman players, he said he spent time with Michael Keaton and Ben Affleck.
+While he did not get the chance to ask for tips from the previous Batman actors, he said he spent time with Michael Keaton and Ben Affleck.

 Let's see what this guy's up to. #LEGOBatmanMovie